Credit: Belmont Park

 Credit: Bahia Resort Hotel

 Looking for brunch bites and an unobstructed view of Mission Bay?
 Snag a table at Bahia Resort’s Dockside 1953.
 This nautical-inspired restaurant sits practically on the sand and features a beautiful patio with cozy fire pits.
-Menu highlights include fresh seafood creations like hamachi crudo, Rockfish ceviche and the butter-seared jumbo crab cake.
+Menu highlights include baked crab cakes, coconut snapper ceviche ceviche and a seafood tower that’ll take your breath away.
 Pair your sea-to-table bites with an imported beer or craft cocktail.
 We suggest the Bahia Mai Tai for a tropical twist to your evening.
 With live music, weekly specials and seating just steps from the shore, this waterfront San Diego restaurant offers a true taste of the good life.

 Location: Mission Bay